Viatorus/emio/docs/API.md

 - Scans the content of the reader for the given arguments according to the scan string.

-For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a format string and arguments.
+For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a scan string and arguments.
 The types are erased and can be used in non-template functions to reduce build-time, hide implementations and reduce the binary size. **Note:** These type erased functions cannot be used at compile-time.

 `scan_args` can be created with: